datalad-handbook/book/docs/usecases/supervision.rst

 time to understand basic concepts and relevant commands on the cluster because no-one is around to give her a quick introduction.
-When she starts her computations, she accidentally overwrites a data file in the data collection, and emails the Post-doc for help.
-He luckily has a back-up of the data and is able to restore the original data sate, but grimly CCs her supervisor in his response email to her.
+When she starts her computations, she accidentally overwrites a data file in the data collection, and emails the postdoc for help.
+He luckily has a backup of the data and is able to restore the original state, but grimly CCs her supervisor in his response email to her.
 Not being told where to store analysis results in, Megan saves the results in a not backed-up ``scratch`` directory.
 With ambiguous, hard-to-make-sense-of emails her supervisor sends at 3am, Megan tries to